illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 ![Get Tab Key Down](/img/assignments/mp1/image14.png)

 For the actual light color, you can either create a new color using the [`new Color(red, green, blue)`](https://docs.unity3d.com/ScriptReference/Color-ctor.html) constructor, or one of the [predefined colors](https://docs.unity3d.com/ScriptReference/Color.html).
-How you change the light is up to you, but pressing the controller button you designate must visibly change the light color.
+How you change the light is up to you, but pressing the light switch controller button repeatedly must visibly change the light color each time.

-### Orbiting Moon
+#### Orbiting Moon

 > Make the moon orbit the planet sphere at a steady rate, just like in actual planetary systems.